platformsh/platformsh-docs/sites/platform/src/add-services/mongodb.md

 Downgrades of MongoDB aren't supported.
 MongoDB updates its own data files to a new version automatically but can't downgrade them.
-If you want to experiment with a later version without committing to it use a non-production environment.
+If you want to experiment with a later version without committing to it use a preview environment.

 {{< /note >}}